 That same God changes each of us in that way, and yokes us to Him, when we confess with our mouths, "Jesus is Lord," and believe in our hearts that God raised Him from the dead;4and we are then born-again:68children born not of natural descent, nor of human decision or a husband's will, but born of God.69

 I pray you understand all that I'm trying to say-

 I can't wait to get to heaven and meet the woman who got up at once and began to wait on them, and the healed beggar who jumped up.
 But how will I find them in heaven?
-I've been healed for five years, and I still believe their stories have continued like this: When I find them in heaven she will still be serving Jesus, and the crippled beggar will still be leaping!
+I've been healed for six years, and I still believe their stories have continued like this: When I find them in heaven she will still be serving Jesus, and the crippled beggar will still be leaping!